 Our central research goal is to understand the evolution and function of the complex molecular networks that underlie life.
-The connection between changes in genes and changes in organism function has long been a critical gap in molecular evolution research.
-Systems biology research is now revealing the mechanisms that bridge that gap.
 Our research program thus integrates population genomics and systems biology to incorporate molecular mechanisms into evolutionary genetics.

-We have unique expertise in numerical diffusion approaches for modeling population genomic data, stemming from Ryan’s development of the software ∂a∂i (Diffusion Approximations for Demographic Inference).
+We have unique expertise in numerical diffusion approaches for modeling population genomic data, stemming from Ryan’s development of the software dadi (Diffusion Approximations for Demographic Inference).
 For example, we developed a diffusion approach for modeling selection on triallelic sites, which we applied to assess the similarity in selection coefficients of different mutations at the same protein site (Ragsdale et al. Genetics 2016).
 We strive to make our modeling approaches broadly useful to the research community.
-For example, we showed that the Godambe Information Matrix provides an effective and computationally efficient approach to statistical analysis of population genetics models (Coffman et al. Molecular Biol Evol 2016).
+For example, we showed that the Godambe Information Matrix provides an effective and computationally efficient approach to statistical analysis of population genetics models (Coffman et al. Mol Biol Evol 2016).
+We also incorporated models of inbreeding into dadi (Blischak et al. Mol Biol Evol 2020).

 We often collaborate with others to apply population genomic analyses to interesting data sets.
 For example, we collaborated extensively with the group of Michael Hammer on the genomics of African Pygmies, infer demographic history and natural selection (Hsieh et al. Genome Res 2016a) and interbreeding with extinct hominids (Hsieh et al. Genome Res 2016b).
 Other past projects have focused on the human X chromosome (Veeramah et al. Mol Biol Evol 2014), orangutans (Locke et al. Nature 2011 and Ma et al. PLoS ONE 2013), and desert tortoises (Edwards et al. Ecol Evol 2016).